 French Drain Excavation

 Our French drain excavation is a detailed task that is done using specialized equipment, hand tools and a transit to shoot the grade during the entire excavation.
-We crumb out the trenches to ensure that they will be the most effective at capturing and discharging water.
+We crumb out the bottom of the trench while we dig the trenches to ensure that they will be the most effective at capturing and discharging water.
 During the excavation process, we use whatever tools necessary to get the excavation done.
-All public utilities are marked prior to the excavation process starting.
+All public utility lines are marked prior to the excavation process starting.

 French Drain Fabric